OpenModelica/OpenModelica/UsersGuide/source/tlmcosimulation.rst

 - Right click the MetaModel in the **Library Browser** and choose **Fetch Interface Data** from the popup menu (see :numref:`tlm-library-browser-popup-menu`).

-:numref:`tlm-fetch-interface-progress` will appears in which you will be able to see the progress information of fetching the interface data.
+:numref:`tlm-fetch-interface-progress` will appear in which you will be able to see the progress information of fetching the interface data.

 .. figure :: media/tlm-fetch-interface-progress.png